boilingdata/boilingdata-dsa-sdk/README.md

 ORDER BY  "Name";
 ```

-Boiling renders the function template with parameters parsed from SQL, calls the function, infers types from the returned JSON, create a new in-memory table (e.g. on DuckDB), inserts the Objects as rows into it, and runs your SQL over it.
+Boiling renders the function template with parameters parsed from SQL, calls the function, infers types from the returned JSON, create a new in-memory table (e.g. on DuckDB), loads the Objects as rows into it, and runs your SQL over it.

 ```sql
 CREATE TABLE IF NOT EXISTS dsa_awssdk_v9V(Key STRING, LastModified STRING, ETag STRING, ChecksumAlgorithm STRING, Size INTEGER, StorageClass STRING);